Eddie Rogers

-Edward Lowell Rogers (April 14, 1876 – October 17, 1971) was an American football player and coach.
-He was elected to the College Football Hall of Fame in 1968.
+Edward Lowell Rogers (April 14, 1876 – October 17, 1971) was an American college football player and coach.
+He played at the end at three different schools between 1897 and 1904: the Carlisle Indian Industrial School, Dickinson College, and the University of Minnesota.
+Rogers served as the head football coach at Carlisle in 1904 and the College of St. Thomas—now known as the University of St. Thomas—in Saint Paul, Minnesota from 1905 to 1908.
+He was inducted into the College Football Hall of Fame as player in 1968.
 Rogers was also elected to the American Indian Athletic Hall of Fame in 1973.

 Early life

-Rogers was born in the forests of Minnesota to a pioneer lumberman, and Chippewa Indian mother.
+Rogers was born in the forests of Minnesota to a pioneer lumberman, and Chippewa mother.

 Career

 Football

 Rogers attended school at both Carlisle Institute and the University of Minnesota.
 Rogers career spanned seven seasons, four as a member of the Redmen teams, which lifted Carlisle to national prominence, and three campaigns at Minnesota.
 After the close of Carlisle's 1898 season, Rogers and Frank Cayou played for Dickinson College, where they were enrolled in law school, in their Thanksgiving Day loss versus Penn State.
 Rogers served as team captain at Carlisle in 1900 and Minnesota in 1903.
 The 1903 Minnesota team had an 11–0–1 record.
 He was named a third-team All-American by Walter Camp in 1903.
-As coach at Carlisle, he also played in the game vs Haskell at Francis FIeld in St. Louis, Missouri.
+As coach at Carlisle, he also played in the game vs Haskell at Francis Olympic Field in St. Louis, Missouri.
 While at Minnesota Rogers was a member of professional law fraternity Phi Delta Phi.